 Our vision is to be a beacon for all First People living here now and into the future.

 EarlyON Centres support all children, parents, and caregivers in learning, growing, and connecting together.
-This is an integral part of our innovative Indigenous centre of healing which also includes mental health, employment, and tech mentoring programs/services.
-This aligns with Ontario’s renewed vision for early years’ childcare centers, with affordable, inclusive, high-quality programs to contribute to children’s overall well-being.
-We have an incredible centre and incredible resources for our programs.
-Visit our programs and offerings page or seek us out on social media to learn more.
+This is an integral part of our innovative Indigenous centre of healing which also includes food and household hamper programs, employment services and cultural programing.
+This aligns with Ontario’s renewed vision for early years’ childcare centres, with affordable, inclusive, high-quality programs to contribute to children’s overall well-being.
+We have an incredible centre and team that delivers best practice programs.

 Our practices are guided by the following pedagogical documents:

 Our philosophy and programs support Indigenous children and families to see themselves reflected in their social spaces, learning activities and play opportunities.
 We are inclusive and recognize the diversity within and amongst the Indigenous families who call Waterloo Region home.
-We use several models to inform our centre’s programs including the “How Does Learning Happen” framework along with First Nations, Métis, and Inuit Holistic Lifelong Learning Models emphasizing collaboration with Elders and Knowledge Keepers from the main cultural groups in the area.
 Our values are tied to the land, family, and community.

 We are committed to an asset model that builds spirit rather than focusing on deficiency in our systems.
 Our core services will include all programs traditionally found in OEYCFC.
 Our Indigenous programming includes but is not limited to language and associated cultural teachings/practices with possibilities for cultural emersion, land-based learning, and positive interaction between all generations.
 We focus on a synthesized approach to science, technology, and the arts emphasizing culturally relevant and responsive settings, approaches, and outcomes.